FIRST Tech Challenge UK - Our mission page - header image

 Deliver efficiently

-“Out-of-school programs are a really important part of the ecosystem for supporting young people.
+“Out-of-school programmes are a really important part of the ecosystem for supporting young people.
 They offer a chance for sustained engagement that isn’t a one-off session in a day, involving problem-solving, teamwork and other skills, which are really valuable.

 STEM is not just a destination but a really important and empowering vehicle that can really help young people and communities achieve their potential, in a more cohesive, productive and socially just society.”

-Prof. Louise Archer – Karl Mannheim Chair of Sociology of Education, Institute of Education, UCL
+Prof. Louise Archer, Karl Mannheim Chair of Sociology of Education, Institute of Education, UCL

 • We build More Than Robots

-We use robots, role models and competitions to make STEM more approachable and inclusive, empowering young people to make informed choices about their future.
+We use robots, role models and competitions to make STEM less intimidating, more diverse and inclusive, empowering young people to make informed choices about their future.